- For years SAP has stated that SAP simplified the customer’s IT landscape.

 What SAP Said About SAP Simplifying The Customer’s IT Landscape

-What is now mostly forgotten, one of the ways that SAP marketed its ERP system was that it would be the last system that a customer would need to purchase.
+What is now mostly forgotten is that SAP marketed its ERP system because it would be the last system that a customer would need to purchase.
 Presented beginning back in the 1980s, the concept was that companies that had mostly custom developed their systems could lower their maintenance and integration overhead by using a “single system,” which would be the ERP system.
-This would allow a company to use a “single system,” which would lead to significant simplification of the IT landscape with associated cost savings.
+This would allow a company to use a “single system,” which would lead to a significant simplification of the IT landscape with associated cost savings.

 The Truth About SAP Simplifying The Customer’s IT Landscape?

 As covered in the book The Real Story Behind ERP: Separating Fiction from Reality, ERP did nothing to simplify the system landscape.
 After SAP had sold in a vast number of accounts in the 1990s, they began developing other applications to connect to the ERP system.
 Secondly, unlike what SAP claimed, the cust0mers were not able to decommission their pre-existing systems.
 They either had to keep them running and integrate them with SAP or re-code them in ABAP.

 If one looks at a solution architectural Visio diagram, they are more complicated than they were in the 1980s, which ERP systems were supposed to eliminate.

 SAP receives a 0% accuracy rating for SAP, simplifying the customer’s IT landscape.

 This is one of many research articles on a specific topic that supports a larger research calculation.
 For the overview of the research calculation for all of the SAP topics that were part of the study, see the following primary research A Study into SAP’s Accuracy.